kevingscott/RepData_PeerAssessment1/PA1_template.md

 ```

-We can see that the imputation had little impact on the overall data by creating a histogram of the imputed data, similiar to what was constructed earlier:
+We can see that the imputation had little impact on the overall data by creating a histogram of the imputed data, similar to what was constructed earlier:

 ```r